FIND ALTERNATIVES TO YOUR BLACK SHOES: Brown Dress Shoes 6 Ways!

 What Color of Shoes With Brown Suit?

-With brown suits, we also have a basic principle: Never go for brown suit, black shoes!
-Instead match your brown suit with shoes in other tones of brown or burgundy.
+With brown suits, we also have a basic principle: Never go for a brown suit and black shoes!
+Instead, match your brown suit with shoes in other tones of brown or burgundy.
 Make sure that you create a good contrast.

 What Colors of Shoes With Navy or Blue Suit?

 Blue is a very versatile color to match with all brown tones.
-We can say you can pull an ideal look out of the combination of brown shoes and blue suit.
+We say you pull an ideal look out of the combination of a blue suit-brown shoes.
+Create the perfect combination using a few of our hints below:

 What Color of Shoes With Chinos?